minakosm/turtle_lidar/README.md

 # Lidar Vision Pipeline

-A package containing C++ library files and a test executable that implement a ground removal algorithm and provide cone detection (WIP) for our vehicle.
+A package containing C++ library files and a test executable that implement a ground removal algorithm and provides cone detection (WIP) for our vehicle.

 ![](https://i.imgur.com/bcOJtMK.png)